 Business students must be prepared to interact with persons from other cultures and manage in circumstances where business practices and social conventions are different from the student’s native country.
 To meet this requirement, all students entering DU fall 2006 or thereafter must fulfill an international experience before they can graduate as a business major.

 The preference is for a student to study abroad through the Cherrington Global Scholars program, but students may meet this requirement by completing any DU-approved study abroad program (HPM majors must study abroad).
 International students meet this requirement by virtue of studying at DU.
 If travel is not possible, a student can satisfy this requirement by earning a grade of C- in any of the following courses:

-Applicants who wish to pursue an undergraduate business major at Daniels must first apply to, and be accepted by, the University of Denver.
-The application to the university serves as the Daniels College of Business application, for students who indicate business as the intended major on the application to DU.
-Qualified students will be considered for direct admission to Daniels when accepted to the University of Denver.
-Applicants not directly admitted through the DU application process apply to Daniels via the secondary admission process, as an enrolled student, upon successful completion of pre-requisite coursework.
+Applicants who wish to pursue an undergraduate business major in Daniels must first apply to, and be accepted by, the University of Denver.
+The application to the university serves as the Daniels College of Business application for students who indicate business as their intended major on their application to DU.
+Students will be considered for direct admission to Daniels when accepted to the University of Denver.
+If applicants are not directly admitted through the DU application process, they are encouraged to work through the fast track or pre-business pathways as an enrolled student.

 There are three possible admission routes into Daniels:

-- Direct admission upon application to the University of Denver, based on indication of business interest on application and eligibility for university merit scholarships.
-Transfer students are evaluated on GPA, transfer coursework, and work experience.
+- Secure direct admission upon application to the University of Denver, based on indication of business interest on application and overall strength of application credentials.
+Transfer applicants are evaluated on GPA, transfer coursework, and work experience; or